haveno-dex/haveno-docs/docs/the-project/payment_methods/NEFT.md

 National Electronic Funds Transfer (NEFT) is an electronic funds transfer system maintained by the Reserve Bank of India.
 NEFT enables bank customers in India to transfer funds for free between any two NEFT-enabled bank accounts.

-**Contents:**

-- 1 Where can I find out more about NEFT?
-- 2 What countries are available for NEFT?
-- 3 What currencies are available for NEFT?
-- 4 What is the maximum trading duration for NEFT?
-- 5 What is the maximum XMR limit for an NEFT trade?
-- 6 Is NEFT a payment method that can be signed?
-- 7 How do I set up a NEFT account?
-- 8 How do I add NEFT as a payment method in Haveno?
-- 9 How do I buy XMR with my NEFT account?
-- 10 How do I sell XMR with my NEFT account?
-- 11 Are there any limits for me to be aware of when using my NEFT account?
-- 12 Are there any fees for me to be aware of when using my NEFT account?
-- 13 How does dispute resolution when trading with NEFT?

 #### Where can I find out more about NEFT?

 Here is a list of NEFT resources: